The 12 Best CompTIA A+ Practice Test Resources for 2026

 11. Quizlet

-While not a traditional exam simulator, Quizlet is an immensely powerful tool for rote memorization and rapid-recall practice.
-This is an absolutely crucial skill for mastering A+ topics such as specific port numbers, command-line tools, and ubiquitous IT acronyms.
-The platform hosts a massive, community-driven library of digital flashcards and study sets specifically tailored for the CompTIA A+ Core 1 (220-1101) and Core 2 (220-1102) exams.
-Its primary strength lies in its accessibility and versatile array of study modes.
+Quizlet is not a standard exam simulator, but it is a powerful tool for rote memorization and rapid recall.
+This skill is vital for mastering A+ topics such as specific port numbers, command-line tools, and technical acronyms.
+The platform hosts a massive library of digital flashcards and study sets for the current CompTIA A+ Core 1 (220-1201) and Core 2 (220-1202) exams.
+Its value comes from its high accessibility and a variety of study modes that help you drill specific details until they become second nature.

 Key Features and Pricing